dianshane/myvim/INSTALL.md

 For example,to install c/c++ engine i would run ":CocInstall coc-clangd".
 After that just visit the plugins repository/site and read about the different options!

-CAUTION: Coc does  NOT work with the setpaste option of vim!
+:warning: Coc does  NOT work with the setpaste option of vim!
 If you use that option coc will break and there will be no completion!

 Now lets move on to linting!